 65% of TikTok users prefer content from brands that use original sounds.
 Get yourself a slice of that by clicking below.

+So, how else do you get paid on TikTok?
 Before Creator Next, there were still loads of avenues for TikTokers to earn dollar.
 Aside from Creator Fund, you could (and still can!) sell your own merch, direct people to gated content on another platform like Patreon, grow and sell accounts, or become a TikTok consultant for brands.

 And, of course, brand partnerships existed before Creator Next.
 The TikTok Creator Marketplace just makes it easier to facilitate!
 Between 2019 and 2021, US marketers planning to use TikTok for influencer marketing shot from just 16% to 68% – it’s clear that the platform’s bankability is only rising, and brand-sponsored videos can earn up to $1,000 if they reach 100,000 views.